 Named after America’s luxury automobile, a 40 percent “Cadillac Tax” coverage.
 After several delays, it is currently scheduled to take effect on Jan.
 1, 2022.
-Although the tax is still several years away and regulations may evolve before it is implemented, employers can begin to determine how their plans may be affected when the tax goes into effect.
+Although the tax is still several years away and regulations may evolve before it is implemented, employers can begin to determine how their plans may be affected if the tax goes into effect.
 Below are common questions and answers about the tax and its potential effect on businesses.

-A: The tax applies to pretax group employer-sponsored coverage, including employer- and employee-paid portions.
+A: The tax will apply to pretax group employer-sponsored coverage, including employer- and employee-paid portions.
 This includes:

-A: The following insurance products are not factored into the tax:
+A: The following insurance products will not be factored into the tax:

-A: Aflac’s voluntary insurance products are defined as excepted benefits, which are excluded from most of the Affordable Care Act (ACA)’s market reforms.
-In the case of the Cadillac Tax, most of Aflac products are entirely excluded from the tax.
-Two types of coverage (specified disease, such as cancer coverage, and hospital indemnity) are excluded only if the products are paid for with after-tax dollars.
-These two products are, however, included in the tax if paid for by the employer or with pre-tax dollars, such as through a cafeteria plan or with excludable employer contributions.
+A: Aflac’s supplemental insurance policies are defined as excepted benefits, which are excluded from most of the Affordable Care Act (ACA)’s market reforms.
+In the case of the Cadillac Tax, most of Aflac policies would be entirely excluded from the tax.
+Two types of coverage (specified disease, such as cancer coverage, and hospital indemnity) would be excluded only if the policies are paid for with after-tax dollars.
+These two policies would be, however, included in the tax if paid for by the employer or with pre-tax dollars, such as through a cafeteria plan or with excludable employer contributions.

 The details surrounding how the tax would be reported and paid are awaiting clarification and final regulations, but since the tax would be based on their employees’ total benefits packages, employers are currently responsible for calculating the tax and reporting each benefits administrator’s portion of the tax to the IRS.
 Employers, not benefits providers, may be penalized for incorrectly calculating the tax.